 If you recently suffered injuries or other damages due to a defective product, you may be able to secure compensation for your losses by filing a defective product claim.
 It’s important for all Americans to know their rights as consumers, and the legal protections in place to prevent manufacturers from releasing dangerous, ineffective, or exploitative products.
 If you believe you have a defective product claim, it’s important to act quickly for the best chance at securing compensation for your damages.
-Speak to a Kansas City personal injury attorney for more information.
+Speak to a Kansas City product liability lawyer for more information.

 The first step in filing a defective product claim is navigating the statute of limitations.
 While every state has individual laws concerning defective product claims, the most common statute of limitations for filing these claims is two years from the date of injury.